pop123123123/CLI_sentence_mixing/README.md

 Concerning the audio feedback mentioned at point 2:

-### Audio feedback

-By default, the script uses the ```tycat``` command, available on [Terminology](https://github.com/borisfaure/terminology) terminal emulator to play the audio feedback.
-If you want to use any other program, juste change the global variable ```DEFAULT_AUDIO_COMMAND``` in ```video_creator_main.py```.
-The associated audio file is automatically given as argument.
-Example: ```DEFAULT_AUDIO_COMMAND = 'vlc "{}"'```

 ## Tips

 * Only subtitled youtube videos are usable
 * Spaces count as blank phonems.
 It can be very useful to add pause in your sentences.
-* Do not hesitate to put a lot of Youtube links in argument.
+* Do not hesitate to put a lot of Youtube URLs in argument.
 The more the video material, the more choice you will have to form the sentences you want
 * An already downloaded video will not be downloaded again.
-Once more, do not hesitate then to download long videos to boost accuracy.
+So, do not hesitate then to download long videos to boost accuracy.
 * Advance little by little